d4rkc0d3r/d4rkAvatarOptimizer/README.md

 Merges meshes even if their material properties get animated differently or if they get toggled separately from each other.
 This will add logic to the shaders to ensure everything works correctly.
 Some shaders might not work correctly with this option enabled.
 Can't merge meshes that have any tessellation or surface shaders.

+Forces on "Write Properties as Static Values" if enabled.
 ## Merge Static Meshes as Skinned
 Automatically converts static meshes to skinned meshes so that they can be merged with other meshes and have their materials merged as well.
 This only happens if the static mesh has materials that can be merged with materials from the skinned mesh it tries to get merged into.
 Does not convert meshes on the UIMenu layer since they are mostly used for computation.